top of page

 Case Study Activities

-It is considered an important area not only for recreation, but also for its role in mitigating the heat island effect in urban and peri-urban environments, absorbing air pollution, acting as an acoustic barrier and controlling water runoff.
-Moreover, it holds important value for biodiversity offering habitat to over 100 species of trees, shrubs and ornamental plants, small lakes and ponds and some agricultural areas.
-The aim of the study is therefore to monitor the zoonotic risk at contrasting reforestation periods using mosquitoes and mosquito-borne pathogens as study model.
+Parco Nord Milano (https://parconord.milano.it/) is an urban park in the Milan metropolitan area (Lombardy region) covering an area of 8 km².
+After serving as an airport during the Second World War, the site has been involved in several reforestation projects since the 1960s.
+It is also a demo site for the SUPERB project (Systemic solutions for upscaling of urgent ecosystem restoration for forest-related biodiversity and ecosystem services).
+The park is important not only for recreation, but also for its role in mitigating the urban heat island effect, absorbing air pollution, acting as an acoustic barrier and regulating water runoff.
+Furthermore, it provides significant biodiversity value, offering habitats for over 100 species of trees, shrubs and ornamental plants, as well as small lakes, ponds and agricultural areas.
+The aim of this study is to monitor the zoonotic risk across different reforestation periods using mosquitoes and mosquito-borne pathogens as a model.

 CSA13_Parco Milano Nord Italy.png